dkallen78/math-trainer/README.md

 ### To-do

+* change button highlight from `filter: invert(100%);` to something more intentional
 * add more problem types
   * fill out division beyond Fundamentals
   * expand on the introduction to fractions
 * add more challenges
+  * fix balance on challenge problem functions
   * answer a fixed number of problems (digits?) as fast as possible (Fast 50?)
   * add functions for multiplication and division to the challenges
 * mode/challenge where user goes through number facts (eg, multiplication table)
 * save user data between sessions
   * import/export data